philip696/sales_wheel/README.md

 Authoritative reward
 ```

+The mobile application must never generate the authoritative reward.

 ---

 # Important Development Notes

 ## Do Not Move Business Logic Into the UI

-Avoid implementing authoritative versions of these rules in React Native:
+Do not implement authoritative versions of these rules inside React Native:

 * reward randomization,
 * attendance approval,